CapsAdmin/one-click-lua-launch/README.md

+### About

-This is a way of running Lua with one or two mouse clicks on Linux, macOS and Windows.
-It also supports running properly from the command line.
-It works by simply downloading the Lua executable with Batch or Shell from the internet.
+This is a way of running Lua with a mouse click on Linux, macOS and Windows.
+It supports a way to detect if ran from a file browser or command line, arguments, shortcuts on Windows (with arguments) and a nice way of showing errors.

+It works by simply downloading the Lua executable with Shell or Batch from the internet.
 By default, the scripts download files to `./data/*` but you can also set it to write to `$HOME/.appexample` on Unix or`%appdata%\appexample` on Windows if you want.